tmtsoftware/esw/docs/src/main/sequencer/server/sequencer-server.md

 #### QueryFinal

-This endpoint allows to query for final response of sequence.
+This endpoint allows querying for final response of sequence.

 QueryFinal (Websocket)